Good 2 Go

 Good 2 Go was a female R&B/dance vocal group from Los Angeles, consisting of Melissa Miller, Natalie Fernie, Kathy Webb, Cindy Shows and Melissa Brauchler.
 Their single "Never Satisfied" peaked at #64 on the Billboard Pop Singles and at #10 on Billboard's R&B chart in 1992.
 The group released only one album, a self-titled release on Giant Records.

+History

+The group consisted of singers Melissa Miller, Natalie Fernie, Kathy Webb, Cindy Shows, and Missy Newman, they got a record deal with Giant Records.
+In 1992, they released their first album Good 2 Go, the album had singles “Never Satisfied” which peaked at number 64 on Billboard Hot 100 and it peaked number 10 on Billboard’s Hot R&B Singles Chart, it was their only music video. the second single “He Thinks He’s All That” which didn’t chart.
+The group made live appearances on Soul Train and on BET’s Video Soul with Sherry Carter.
+The album failed to chart and giant records droppped the group from the label, in 2009 Natalie Fernie on YouTube did 3 interviews videos on a YouTube channel called “beyond the album cover”, where she speaks about her and her former band mates experience in the music industry.